 On February 24, 2022, the Centers for Medicare and Medicaid Services (CMS) responded to criticism of its Direct Contracting pilot program by … changing the program’s name.
 CMS announced that Medicare Direct Contracting will come to a close at the end of 2022, and that it will be replaced by the virtually identical REACH model.
 This new incarnation retains the worst elements of the original program, including:

 - Placing third-party middlemen between seniors and the care they need;

-- Auto-enrolling seniors in Traditional Medicare, without their full understanding or consent; and
+- Auto-enrolling seniors who chose Traditional Medicare into REACH, without their full understanding or consent; and

 - Paving the way for the complete privatization of Medicare by 2030.

 PNHP released a statement detailing our criticisms, and our president, Dr. Susan Rogers, issued a video response letting CMS know that we weren’t fooled by their transparent rebranding effort.

 Dr. Susan Rogers to CMS: Not.
 Good.
 Enough.